Academic freedom is the freedom to pursue fruitful avenues of inquiry, to teach and learn unhindered.

 UBC's Academic Calendar contains the current Senate-approved (1976) Statement on Academic Freedom, outlining the positive obligations on the university, and all its members, to promote and protect this central freedom of the academy.

-Prof. Margaret Schabas is the Senior Advisor to the Provosts on Academic Freedom (appointed Jan.
+Prof. Margaret Schabas is the Senior Advisor to the Provost on Academic Freedom (appointed Jan.
 1, 2020).
 Prof. Schabas works to advance the centrality of academic freedom to our various missions, and develops educational materials for the university community in the support and protection of academic freedom.
-Prof. Schabas reports to the Provosts on both the Vancouver and Okanagan campuses.

 Dr. Neil Guppy held the role of Senior Advisor to the Provosts on Academic Freedom from 2016-2019.

 A brief history of academic freedom at UBC, authored by Dr. Guppy, can be found here, while an excerpt of the Honourable Lynn Smith’s 2015 report on academic freedom can be found here.
 To learn more about freedom of expression, which is closely linked to academic freedom, visit our Freedom of Expression page.

 *Please note that these questions and answers were developed in 2016 by the Provost and Vice-President, Academic pro-tem and the Senior Advisor to the Provosts on Academic Freedom.

 Academic freedom consists of “the freedom, within the law, to pursue what seems to [members of the University] as fruitful avenues of inquiry, to teach and to learn unhindered by external or non-academic constraints, [and] to engage in full and unrestricted consideration of any opinion” (UBC Senate Statement, 1976).

 Academic freedom applies to “the regular members of the University” as well as “to all who are invited to participate in its forum” (UBC Senate Statement, 1976).